Prinjesh/portfolio/index.md

 ### OBJECTIVE:
-My short term goal is to engage in industry and contribute in the entire ML lifecycle as a data scientist.
+My short term goal is to engage in industry and contribute in the entire Data science lifecycle as a data scientist.
 My long term goal is to be able to govern an entire data team in industry projects.
 I am interested in mainly two types of industries: Engineering and Fintech/Finance.

+I would explain my projects in an order desplayed below.
 ![Life cycle](DS_Lifecycle.jpeg)

 ### Projects: